markus-seidl/pybutcherbackup/readme.md

 # PyButcherBackup

 Simple backup that chops up a directory (including compression and encryption) into smaller chunks.
-The main use case is backing up to a smaller medium (blu-ray).
+The main use case is backing up to a smaller medium (blu-ray) for cold storage.

 # Workflow